The-Last-Cookie/osu-wiki/wiki/Tournaments/GTS/RGTS_2021/en.md

 4. In the Group stage, all the teams from each group will face each other.
 The **best 2 teams** advance from their groups.
 5. Rankings of each group are determined by sorting the results of each team's performance in the following priority:
    1. Most matches won.
-   2. Highest "score" (number of beatmaps won - number of maps lost).
+   2. Highest "score" (number of beatmaps won—number of maps lost).
    3. Most beatmaps won.
    4. Winner of the match played previously between the tied teams.
 6. During the Group stage, winning 5:0 or having +1.0 score difference ratio will be considered a win by default.